svsticky/static-sticky/README.md

 2. Install the required version of nodejs by running `nvm install` in the project directory.

-3. Install gatsby-cli globally on your system by running `npm i -g gatsby-cli`.

-4. Install dependencies by running `npm i` in the project directory.
+3. Install dependencies by running `npm i` in the project directory.

-5. Create .env file: `cp sample.env .env`.
+4. Create .env file: `cp sample.env .env`.

-6. Fill .env with the required api keys without quotes from [contentful](https://app.contentful.com/) ( Space Settings > API keys ).
+5. Fill .env with the required api keys without quotes from [contentful](https://app.contentful.com/) ( Space Settings > API keys ).

 ## Development
 Pretty simple, just run `npm run develop` to start a shiny development server with hot reloading.